ghostbuster91/ktm/README.md

   aliases  Manage aliases
-  info     Search jitPack api for versions of given package search   Search jitPack api for given substring in package name details
-  use      Switch to another version of already installed package list     Display all installed packages with corresponding versions
+  info     Search jitPack api for versions of given package search   Search jitPack api for given substring in package name use      Switch to another version of already installed package list     Display all installed packages with corresponding versions
 ```

 ### Install command